Teekay21233/employeeManagementProgram/README.md

 ## Notes

-- Ensure that each employee ID is unique to avoid conflicts during the addition and updating of employee records.
 - The program demonstrates basic object-oriented programming concepts in Java, including class design, encapsulation, and method overriding.

 ## Code Overview